falent/googleHomeAssistantExpressNodeJS/README.md

 ### Google Account
 https://accounts.google.com/signup/v2/webcreateaccount?hl=en-GB&flowName=GlifWebSignIn&flowEntry=SignUp

-## Model Interaction Configuration
+## "Interaction Model" Configuration

-We will use dialogFlow and google actions to configure our interaction model and publish it for google assistant.
+We will use dialogFlow and google actions to configure our "interaction model" and publish it for google assistant.
+Interaction model is a voice logic which needs to be defined in google actions and dialogflow.

 ### I. Google Actions
-An action in this case you can imagine as a voice programm (voice skill) that extends the functionality of the Google Assistant .Each has an invocation name.
-With the invocation name you can start your action.
-In our case we are creating a weather action (skill) and we can start it by saying "Hey google, talk to <your defined invocation name>".
+An action in this case you can imagine as a part of voice programm (voice skill) that extends the functionality of the Google Assistant.
+To start your voice action you need an invocation name.
+In our case we will create a weather action (skill) and we can start it by saying "Hey google, talk to <your defined invocation name>".
 After that google will call your external fulfillment to start a conversation with the user.
-The fulfilment is based upon your deployed web application  or it can be totally configured with google actions and dialogflow.
+The fulfilment is based upon your deployed web application.

-The interactions voice interactions are transformed from audio to text and backward till a conversation between the user and google assistant reaches its end.
+The voice interactions are transformed from audio to text and backward till a conversation between the user and google assistant reaches its end.

 ![https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png](https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png)
 Source: https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png